theryangeary/theryangeary.github.io/_projects/choose.md

 project-url: https://github.com/theryangeary/choose
 ---

-A command line tool written in Rust to `choose` items from a line to print.
+Command line tool written in Rust to `choose` items from lines to print.
 A human-friendly competitor to `cut` and basic usage of `awk`.

 <!--vim: tw=80:-->